Site Overlay

 Alberta Sport Grants

-If you want to pursue a career in Alberta sport, multiple grants are at your disposal.
-Local municipalities offer funding chances for high-performance athletes, but also officials and coaches.
+Several grant funding programs support sport and recreation in Alberta.
+Local municipalities fund high-performance athletes, officials, and coaches, while provincial recreation grants help communities host events and upgrade facilities.
 Cities and institutions aiming to become event hosts can also expect Alberta sport grants if they fulfill the requirements.

 The Government of Alberta offers financial help for dance sport and other facilities used by the community.
 Interested parties can consider Alberta sport grants provided by the CIP (Community Initiatives Program).
 These grants have a limit of $75K per year for a single project.